dimos99/UAMMD_PSE_Python/README.md

 ### Example
 Do not try to modify the parameters after you have created the UAMMD object as it will have no effect whatsoever in it.
+Mdot expects positions and forces to be in a one dimensional array with interleaved pattern such that positions = [x1, y1, z1, x2, y2, z2...].
+Same goes for the output, which must have the correct size (3*N) when passed to Mdot.
 ```python
 import uammd
 numberParticles = 20000;